udnboss/generator/readme.md

 By saving it in a yaml file, and running the command to test it.
 A full example is located in `schemas/invoicing.yml`

-Run this command to test it:
+Run this command to test it (generate just openapi document):
 `python gen.py openapi ./schemas/invoicing.yml`

 You can also just copy the sample output in `./output/invoicing.yml`.

 The output will be stored in `./output/invoicing.yml`.
-You can copy the output and past it in [Swagger Editor](https://editor.swagger.io/) to test it and validate.
+You can copy the output and paste it in [Swagger Editor](https://editor.swagger.io/) to test it and validate.

-More enhancements are planned to generate a complete API in either expressJs or pyhton FastAPI.
+To generate express api typescript code, run:
+`python gen.py api ./schemas/invoicing.yml`

+The output will be written in the specified outputDir in supplied `.yml` file.

+The generated api will have the basic business, interfaces, classes, and routes.
+Backend can be JSON or Sqlite3 (default) for now.